 Note: If you like to run this program from a different location on your PC you can simply copy your CNCnetPDM.ini file to this directory.
 TOP

 Below the image you can find some useful machine parameters that can be written and read to/from Heidenhain iTNC 530, TNC 426 or 430 devices.
 For PLC addresses please refer to this section.

-If you can ping the controller but get a ‘Connection to IP Address port 19000: Failed!’ please verify that there’s an exception for port 19000 in your firewall.
+If you can ping the controller but HeidenhainPLCRW outputs an error when connecting please verify that there’s an exception for TCP port 19000 in your firewall.
 Use our tool Device Port Scanner to check that your controller is reachable via that port.